-In this piece, we would highlight some of the best programming languages you can/should learn in 2018 (and where to learn them).
-Irrespective of if you are already a programmer, developer or a beginner, these languages are some of the in-demand languages in 2018.
+In this piece, we would highlight some of the best programming languages you can/should learn in 2023 (and where to learn them).
+Irrespective of if you are already a programmer, developer or a beginner, these languages are some of the in-demand languages in 2023.
 Languages in this list were compiled on the basis of average salary, popularity, ease of learning, availability of jobs etc.

 Python is one of the oldest programming languages to have ever existed.
 In addition, it is also one of the easiest language to pick up as a beginner.

 Python is also widely used in building programs that are mathematics-oriented, scientific computing, data science, machine learning or artificial intelligence, image processing etc. And according to this source, a person skilled in Python programming can earn up to $100,000 per annum.

-Since Apple takes iOS development very seriously, SWIFT is a language that willl be around for a long time.
+Since Apple takes iOS development very seriously, SWIFT is a language that will be around for a long time.
 However, the language is a bit difficult to learn, but the $80,000 average annual salary of a SWIFT developer could motivate you.

 PHP is a language focused on the back-end aspect of web development.
-PHP is a popuar language and this popularity is tied to the popularity of WordPress CMS.
+PHP is a popular language and this popularity is tied to the popularity of WordPress CMS.
 Some uses of PHP include the creation of cookies in websites, collection of data from websites, display of dynamic contents and images etc.

 According to FullStack Academy, 83 percent of website (and some big names like Facebook and Wikipedia) use PHP.
 And as long as there are more than 75 million websites running on WordPress, the need for PHP developers will always arise.

-The above languages are 5 of the numerous courses you might want to learn in 2018.
+The above languages are 5 of the numerous programming languages you might want to learn in 2022.
 Depending on what you aim to achieve, some of these languages may not be of relevance to your programming purpose.

-To learn any of these languages, there are courses on them on several online platforms like Udacity, Udemy, Code Academy, Coursera, eDX, Tree House, Khan Academy etc. A single search on any language of choice will reveal a couple of courses where you can self-learn in your own time, space, and convenience.
+To learn any of these languages, there are courses on them on several online platforms like Udacity, Udemy, Code Academy, Coursera, eDX, Khan Academy etc. A single search on any language of choice will reveal a couple of courses where you can self-learn in your own time, space, and convenience.